AleEspo/Just-Do-It/README.md

 # Just Do It - Lucas Carvalho, Alessandro Esposito Brescia

+A simple web app to help you find something better to do

 ## Project #2 Guidelines: React Web Application

 - ## Introduction